Research

 Summary: We study the properties of a leave-node-out jackknife procedure for network data.
 Under the sparse graphon model, we prove an Efron-Stein type inequality, showing the jackknife estimate of the variance is conservative in expectation analogous to the independent setting.
 We also establish consistency of the network jackknife for count functionals introduced by Bickel et al (2011).

-Robert Lunde and Purnamrita Sarkar (2022).
+Robert Lunde and Purnamrita Sarkar.
 Subsampling Sparse Graphons Under Minimal Assumptions.
-Accepted at Biometrika.
-R code (zip)
+Biometrika, Volume 110, Issue 1, March 2023, Pages 15–32 R code (zip)

 Summary: We establish a general theory for subsampling network data generated by the sparse graphon model; the main requirement is weak convergence of the functional of interest.
 Under appropriate sparsity conditions, we also derive a multivariate central limit theorem for the nonzero eigenvalues of an adjacency matrix generated by a low-rank sparse graphon.
 Our weak convergence result yields the asymptotic validity of subsampling for eigenvalues.